As a divorce attorney/ mediator for over 35 years, I have seen many clients

 dry cleaning, life insurance, health insurance, dental, medical, pharmaceutical,

-automobiles, education, gardening, vacations & domestic help, just
+automobiles, education, gardening, vacations and domestic help, just to

 followed by retirement accounts like pensions, 401 (k)s, profit sharing

-plans and deferred compensation plans, cars and boats, and jewelry, art,
+plans and deferred compensation plans, cars, boats, jewelry, art, antiques,

 Once you have completed your Statement of Net Worth, you have a picture